Gimer0x/automated-market-maker/README.md

 npx hardat test
 ```
+Remeber that you need to create a .env file and configure an RPC endpoint for the Sepolia Network.
+[Alchemy](https://www.alchemy.com/) and [Infura](https://www.infura.io/) are very popular service providers.
 To deploy the contracts to the Sepolia test network follow the next steps:

 ```
 npm run deploy:sepolia